molke-productions/qloud/INSTALL.md

 ## On Debian/Ubuntu

-* install dependencies (`libjack-jackd2-dev` can be exchanged with `libjack-dev` if using jackd1):
+* install dependencies
 ```
-sudo apt install qttools5-dev libqwt-qt5-dev libjack-jackd2-dev libsndfile1-dev libfftw3-dev
+sudo apt install qttools5-dev libjack-jackd2-dev libsndfile1-dev libfftw3-dev
 ```
-* change `-lqwt` to `-lqwt-qt5` in `src/src.pro`
+`libjack-jackd2-dev` can be exchanged with `libjack-dev` if using jackd1